What is your relationship with Google?

 Does Nest know when I’m home or not?

 Our products can detect when someone’s there, and we use information like this to make our products more thoughtful.
-For example, the Nest Thermostat can go into Auto-Away so you’re not heating an empty home.
+For example, the Nest Thermostat can turn itself down so you’re not heating an empty home.
 It also lets Nest Protect light your way at night so you don’t stub your toe.

 If you want to be more literal about it, no one at Nest or Google spends the day looking at a screen tracking if you’re home or not.